NewOrbit/SafeParallelAsync/README.md

 The principles are simple and it's not many lines of code, but we found that every time we had to do this, it required too much thinking and it took too long, even with a code example in our development guidelines, hence this micro library.
 Feel free to use it from Nuget or just copy the relevant lines of code into your project.

 The original inspiration for this came from a [tweet](https://twitter.com/clemensv/status/831462231808339971) by Clemens Vasters.
+We have used that code many times, but each time we have to stop and think for too long - so it felt sensible to do a micro library that, effectively, just provides that code without lots of other stuff.
+There are also scenarios like very large enumerables, return values and the fancy new `IAsyncEnumerable` that I wanted to support.

 # Why
 One of the very nice things in C# Async is that it makes it easy to do things in parallel.
 For example, if you need to write 100 messages to a queue, you can do it in parallel instead of one by one, effectively speeding up your code by 100x.